Email Processing in Lua

 threshold

-Minimum spam score above which the message is treated as spam
+Minimum spam score for the message to be classified as spam

 Number